LoganDuran/LoganDuran/README.md

 ### Hello World!
 Welcome to my GitHub profile, all displayed repos are my personal <sup>fun</sup> projects.

-- 🔭 I'm currently doing mostly WordPress work, but also branching out into different areas, in particular working on improving my PHP skills.
+- 🔭 Right now, I'm mostly doing WordPress work, but I'm also branching out into other areas.
+Specifically, I'm working on improving my PHP skills.